This article was updated on the 11th of August 2023 for clarity and to improve text readability.

 Pro-tip: finish this dish with a spritz of lemon juice for a final refreshing touch.

 Spicy bourbon-glazed carrots

-It has all the goodness of creamy mashed potatoes without the large amounts of calories, plus it’s dairy-free.
+It has all the goodness of mashed potatoes without the large amounts of calories, plus it’s dairy-free.

 Curious?
 Give this cauliflower-parsnip puree a shot and see for yourself.